Sharjeel-Khan/cs7641-project-group11/README.md

 ![Workclass Results.](/plots/all_Workclass.JPG)

 As seen above, accuracy of classifying workclass varied significantly for different algorithms and PCA values.
-SVM and Randome forest performed well acheiving accurarcies around 75%.
-Linear regression started off well but then as the PCA value grew it dropped to a low of 50% accurarcy.
-Lastly, Decision Trees hovered consistently around 60% accuracy.
+Random forest and Linear Regression performed well acheiving accurarcies of 75% or above.
+SVM performed well and then it drops off as the PCA value increases.
+Lastly, decision trees performed the worst hovering around 74%.

-It appears that both SVM and random forest had some succes in correcly classifying the data, however their "success" may be largely attributed to the data.
+It appears that al the algorithms had some succes in correcly classifying the data, however their "success" may be largely attributed to the data.
 A majority of the data had the label of "private" which meant that this person worked in the private sector.
 Since a majority of our training data had the label "private", our trained model will classify a majority of the test data as "private" as well (as seen in the confusion matrix below).
 This occurance goes to show the importance of evenly spread data that has a lot of variety.
 Without these traits in a data, our models are highly susceptible to our data bias.

 ### Education <a name="education"></a>